robc79/java/README.md

 # README

-This repository contains sample Java solutions for the following:
+This repository is for learning Java and its ecosystem, and contains solutions for the following:

 ## hello_world